MoldyMacaroniX/gd-website/src/info-pages/how-to-post-an-article.md

 If your article requires more than the above list, we likely will not be able to move forward with it.

-# Profile

-If you are publishing an article for the first time, we will need to make you a profile.
-When filling the above linked form, you will need to give us the following information.

-* An author ID used in the URL to your profile.
-This **cannot** be changed.
-* The username that you want your article to be published under.
-* A link to your profile picture that will be displayed next to your username.
-* A short one sentence bio (optional).
-* Your YouTube (optional).
-* Your Twitch (optional).
-* Your Twitter (optional).
-* Your Discord server code (optional).
-* Your in-game username (optional).

 # Editing Process

 If we choose to move forward with your article, it will be reviewed and edited by our editors.

 # Posting

-After your article is edited and approved, it will be published on the site!
+After your article is edited and approved, it will be published on the website.

 # Terms